aptitude install goaccess

 In CentOS, you'll need to enable the EPEL repository and then:

-If you want to install GoAccess from the source to enable further options (such as GeoIP location), install required dependencies for your operating system, and then follow these steps:
+If you want to install GoAccess from the source to enable further options (such as GeoIP location), install required dependencies for your operating system as shown above, and then follow these steps:

 Since GoAccess does not require any further configurations, once it's installed you are ready to go.